MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/multi-tenant-organization-configure-templates.md

 ### Disable the template for existing partners

-To apply this template only to new multi-tenant organization members and exclude existing partners, set the `templateApplicationLevel` parameter to new partners only.
+To apply this template only to new multitenant organization members and exclude existing partners, set the `templateApplicationLevel` parameter to new partners only.

 **Request**